evitaisyr/final-project/README.md

    * It demonstrates that increasing MOV leads to more wins, reinforcing that MOV is the best predictor of          success.
 Key takeaway: A higher MOV translates directly into more wins, emphasizing that winning by larger margins is a sign of strong performance.

+## Overall Conclusion
+This analysis examined the relationship between key basketball metrics and team success in both the NBA and WNBA.
+The findings consistently highlight Margin of Victory (MOV) as the strongest predictor of win percentage (WL%), outperforming other metrics such as Defensive Rating (DRtg), Offensive Rating (ORtg), and Pace.

+Key Findings:
+1) MOV and SRS are the best predictors of wins in both leagues, with a correlation exceeding 0.96.
+This suggests that teams that consistently win by larger margins tend to sustain success.
+2) Defensive Rating (DRtg) has a moderate correlation with wins but is not as strong as MOV.
+The relationship is slightly stronger in the WNBA than the NBA, indicating defense may play a larger role in team success in the WNBA.
+3) Regression analysis confirms that MOV alone explains over 90% of the variance in team wins, reinforcing that both offensive and defensive efficiency contribute to winning.
+4) Multicollinearity prevents including multiple similar metrics (MOV, SRS, ORtg, DRtg) in the regression model simultaneously, as they are highly correlated.
+MOV serves as a composite metric that captures both offensive and defensive performance.
+5) Residuals analysis highlights teams that overperformed or underperformed expectations, suggesting that external factors such as coaching, injuries, and roster changes also impact team success.
+6) The interactive component demonstrates how adjusting a team’s MOV directly impacts predicted wins, further emphasizing MOV as the best standalone predictor of team performance.

+Final Takeaway:
+While defense (DRtg) is an important factor, the data consistently shows that MOV is the most reliable indicator of team success.
+Teams that outscore opponents by large margins (high MOV) are more likely to achieve sustained success, making MOV the best single metric for predicting wins in both the NBA and WNBA.